Looking to see Bangkok in 2 days? You’ll have to plan to see the best of the city in a tight timeframe, but it’s so worth it!

 This park is the “Central Park” of Bangkok, and it’s massive.

 The park has a large lake where you can rent boats and lots of paths for running, jogging, and biking (though biking is officially only allowed from 10 a.m. to 3 p.m.)
 Smoking is not allowed in the park, and neither are dogs.

 There are lots of trees and flowers, and it’s a beautiful place to wander and lose yourself for a few hours or to rest on the grass by the water.
 Lumphini Park is a great place to recharge your batteries if you are a bit overwhelmed by Bangkok.

 Lumphini Park is located on Rama IV Rd, Lumphini, Pathum Wan District, Bangkok 10330, Thailand.

 You May Also Like Why You Should Visit Lumphini Park

 Taling Chan Floating Market

 Floating markets sprung up as it was easier to sell goods by boat.
-Though they are now more a tourist attraction than a way of life, it provides a glimpse into what life was once like here and is a very popular, and unique, thing to do.
+Though they are now more a tourist attraction than a way of life, it provides a glimpse into what life was once like here and are a very popular and unique thing to do.